esnible/middleware2017/exercise-6/README.md

 To re-establish settings to talk to the IBM Cloud Kubernetes cluster,

 ```
-bx cs cluster-config middleware17 # Use your own cluster name
+bx cs cluster-config guestbook # Use your own cluster name if using your own account
 ```

 ## View guestbook telemetry data